-Located just a short walk away from Wildflour Pastry on nearby Cannon Street, Sugar Bakeshop is another great Charleston bakery.
+Sugar Bakeshop is another great Charleston bakery, located on Cannon Street.
 I personally love Sugar’s cupcakes!
 The storefront is adorable, but the shop is very small inside, so this is a great place to stop for a quick treat to go!

 Cupcake Down South is one of the original cupcake stores in Charleston, and it’s located in the heart of downtown Charleston on King Street!
 The cupcakes are super sweet, topped with a mountain of icing!
 The flavors rotate every day, with classics like vanilla and red velvet remaining throughout the week!
 I’ve had a LOT of cupcakes from here, and they never disappoint.

-Brown’s Court is a relatively new bakery that offers a wide variety of goods.
-As you walk into the bakery, you’ll notice the smell of freshly baked bread and a huge spread of baked goods on the counter.
+As you walk into Brown’s Court Bakery, you’ll notice the smell of freshly baked bread and a huge spread of baked goods on the counter.
 Come here in the morning for coffee and freshly baked bagels or scones, or visit in the afternoon for a sweet treat like a cookie or cake!
 I’ve had lots of good treats from here, and I have to say, this is one of my favorite bakeries in Charleston!

 Even though I don’t like to include chain restaurants in my food guides, Jeni’s is so good, I’ll make an exception.
 Jeni’s is the best ice cream I’ve ever had.
 There’s a huge range of creative flavors (I had the cream puff and the seasonal lavender berry flavors), and each is perfectly crafted.